content-left-bg.png

 Supervisor qualifications

-• A registered teacher with knowledge of Media arts activities and the potential hazards; or
+• a registered teacher with knowledge of media arts activities and the potential hazards

 Facilities and equipment